 By setting up your space with care and establishing a few simple routines, you can turn your home into a stress-free home.

-Take these ten tips to heart to easily turn your home into a totally zen environment.
+From daily rituals to decorating ideas, take these ten tips to heart to easily turn your home into a totally zen environment.

 Get Rid Of Clutter

 “When your home is [disorderly], it can inhibit your mood and make you feel anxious,” Raven Ishak says in an article on The Every Girl.
 A clear mind starts with a clear environment.
 So one thing I like to do before bed is going around the house and picking up items that are out of place.
 Ishak adds, “This will relax your mind and prevent that morning anxiety boost when you first wake up.”

 Start by looking at the cluttered areas in your home and ask yourself if you really need all those end tables or pictures frames.
 Challenge yourself to get rid of at least 35 percent of those items and cut anything deemed nonessential.
 By adding more negative space to your home, you’re creating a sense of peace to areas that were too busy before.

 It’s easy to put off small chores with work, friends and a never-ending to-do list.
 But when your hamper starts overflowing and you’re struggling to carry it to the laundry room, getting it done will seem even more daunting.
 Knowing you have a system in place for keeping the house neat and tidy can be a great source of relaxation.

 Ask yourself what the hallmarks of “clean” are to you — for some, it may be a perfectly scrubbed kitchen; for me it’s clean floors and clutter-free counters.
 Stay on top of your chores so they don’t grow into overwhelming tasks.

 One main reason you may feel like your environment is stressful is because you don’t know where to slow down and recharge.
 But it’s so important for us to have our own personal space where we can spend time away from others and quiet our thoughts.